unitaryfund/unitaryhack2021/README.md

-# UnitaryHACK
+# UnitaryHACK 2021, April 16-30

-Welcome to your hub of information about the UnitaryHACK, a quantum open source hackathon organized by the Unitary fund.
+_Quantum computing isn’t just unitary, it’s open source!_

+The Unitary Fund is proud to host our first quantum open source hackathon with SWAG and BOUNTIES!

+💰 [$2K] in bounties for tagged issues in quantum open source projects

+🎁 First [25] participants that make 1 quality Pull Request (PR)s to a participating open source project will receive a swag pack in the mail!*

 You can find all the information you need here including: